 Modern Slavery and Human Trafficking Statement

 Abbott Risk Consulting Ltd (ARC) is committed to ensuring that modern slavery and human trafficking do not take place within our business operations or supply chains.
-We recognize our responsibility to take a proactive approach to safeguard human rights and uphold the highest ethical standards throughout our business.
+We recognise our responsibility to take a proactive approach to safeguard human rights and uphold the highest ethical standards throughout our business.

 Organisational Structure and Supply Chain